Orland Criminal Attorneys

-The most common, and least severe, criminal offenses are those of misdemeanors.
-However, even a misdemeanor can have serious ramifications.
-A week in jail is easily enough to lose your job, your work license and future hiring potential, and damage your family and community relationships.
-Misdemeanors are also expensive.
-In Florida, a second degree misdemeanor carries a maximum fine of $500, while a first degree misdemeanor carries a maximum fine of $1,000, according to Florida statute 775.083.
-A 60-day or one-year maximum jail time penalty may also be applied to each, respectively.
+Misdemeanors are the most common, and least severe criminal offense.
+In any case, even a misdemeanor can have serious repercussions.
+A week in prison is all it takes to lose your job or hiring potential.
+A misdemeanor can also hurt your family and community relationships.
+Moreover, misdemeanors are costly.
+In Florida, a second-degree misdemeanor carries a maximum fine of $500.
+A second-degree misdemeanor carries a maximum fine of $1,000.
+[Florida statute 775.083] Each fine could include a 60-day or one-year maximum jail penalty.

-If you have been charged with a second or third degree felony, you face serious prison time.
-A third degree felony carries a penalty of up to five years in prison, while a second degree felony can incur up to 15 years behind bars.
-What’s worse is that prosecutors usually charge more than one offense at a time, meaning that you may be facing multiple second or third degree felonies.
-For example, if you are being charged with a series of shoplifting offenses over the period of a few months, you may be charged with dozens of offenses of grand theft from multiple stores.
-Facing dozens of years behind bars for allegedly taking a few thousand dollars of property will usually pressure most defendants into accepting a plea deal and a guilty plea, even if they committed no crime.
-Our attorneys are experienced negotiators as well as proficient trial lawyers, and will make sure that your best interests are always protected.
+If you have been charged with a second or third-degree felony, you will face jail time.
+A third-degree felony carries a penalty of up to five years in jail.
+A second-degree felony can rack up to 15 years in prison.
+To make matters worse, prosecutors are able to charge more than one offense at a time.
+This means that you could be confronted with multiple second or third-degree felonies.
+For instance, let’s say you’re being charged with a series of shoplifting offenses.
+You could also be charged offenses such as grand theft auto from several stores.
+You could face years behind bars for allegedly taking a few thousand dollars of property.
+This is enough to pressure most defendants into accepting a plea deal.
+This could happen even if you didn’t commit the crime.
+At Aubrey Law, our lawyers are experienced negotiators and capable trial attorneys.
+Criminal attorneys at Aubrey Law are always protecting your best interests.

-The most serious offense, such as rape, homicide, burglary, battery with a deadly weapon, and other crimes are tried as first degree felonies or capital felonies.
-A first degree felony is punishable by up to 30 years in prison, while a capital felony is punishable by up to life in prison or the death penalty.
-Indeed, 31 states, including Florida, have the death penalty, according to the Death Penalty Information Center.
+First degree felonies and capital felonies are the most serious offense.
+These include rape, homicide, burglary, and battery with a deadly weapon.
+A first-degree felony is punishable by up to 30 years in prison.
+A capital felony is punishable by up to life in prison.
+A capital felony could mean the death penalty.
+Florida is one of 31 states have the death penalty.

-Call an Experienced Orlando Criminal Defense Attorney Today
+Call Orlando Criminal Defense Attorneys at Aubrey Law